(taken directly from the Student Handbook)

 - For trips lasting more than 24 hours, student travel insurance must be purchased through the Office of Student Development or provide proof of comparable coverage.
 For trips of shorter duration, the trip sponsor may recommend requiring insurance.
 For rates and information, contact Student Development.

 - For international travel, consult with the Office of Academic Affairs a minimum of six months prior to planned departure.
-Provost approval is required for all international travel.
+Vice President for Academic Affairs approval is required for all international travel.
 Additional consent or waiver forms may be required.

 2.3 At least one trip sponsor traveling with the group must be on call and available at all times during the travel to serve as an emergency contact.
 Contact the sponsoring department director or chair if a pre-paid cellular telephone needs to be secured for the travel period.